Terms and Conditions

 - Accurate assessments of the scope of work at the outset

 If we fall below the standards set out in this service level agreement we want to hear from you.
 If we otherwise disappoint you we also want to hear.
-Your primary point of contact should be the partner responsible for your matter but in their absence please contact the Global Chairman Ross Munro at email@example.com.
+Your primary point of contact should be the partner responsible for your matter but in their absence please contact the Global Managing Partner, William Peake at firstname.lastname@example.org.

 Harneys is a leading international offshore law firm.
-From more than 12 offices around the globe, Harneys advises the world’s top law firms, financial institutions and corporations on the laws of Bermuda, the British Virgin Islands, Cayman Islands, Cyprus, Luxembourg and Anguilla.
-For more information about Harneys please visit www.harneys.com or contact us at firstname.lastname@example.org.
+From locations around the globe, Harneys advises the world’s top law firms, financial institutions and corporations on the laws of British Virgin Islands, Cayman Islands, Cyprus, Luxembourg, Bermuda, Anguilla, and Jersey.
+Jersey legal services are provided through a referral arrangement with Harneys (Jersey) which is an independently owned and controlled Jersey law firm.
+For more information contact us at email@example.com.

 The foregoing is for general information only and not intended to be relied upon for legal advice in any specific or individual situation.